 4.10 We will assess how effective our efforts are to involve you and we will publish a statement of our findings in the Local Development Framework Annual Monitoring Report.
-If our findings or new government best-practice guidelines show that we need to change this statement, we will follow the same process we used to under which we have prepared this statement.
-However, we think early changes to the document are unlikely, as the statement gives us some flexibility in our approach to getting the community involved.
+If our findings or new government best-practice guidelines show that we need to change this statement, we will prepare and consult on a revised statement.